2015

 Fire and Rescue Oxfordshire

-Concerns summary A hidden electrical fault in boiler systems, potentially present in other similar properties, poses an undetected risk that standard electrical testing may miss.
+Concerns summary (AI summary) A hidden electrical fault in boiler systems, potentially present in other similar properties, poses an undetected risk that standard electrical testing may miss.
 The Fire and Rescue Service needs to alert the community.

 Maria Nekrasova